Navid200/xDrip/docs/Alerts/ForecastLow.md

 The following image shows the Extra Alerts page, where you can control the Forecast Low alert, at `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Extra Alerts`.
 ![](./images/ForecastLow.png)

+The alert will trigger if the extrapolated value drops below your low value in  less then the time (in minutes) specified under `Alarm at forecasted low mins`.